All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can teenagers take GLP-1 medications?

 Semaglutide has FDA approval for weight management in patients aged 12 and older with obesity.
-However, adolescent use should involve a provider experienced in pediatric weight management.
+But adolescent use should involve a provider experienced in pediatric weight management.
 Additional monitoring and a strong lifestyle component are recommended.

 Is there a maximum age for GLP-1 treatment?